TL;DR

 Quitting Before You're Ahead

 To combat this, try adding calls to action on your page to keep on top of customer interest.
-Newsletters, mailing lists, free downloadable, gated content, and creating a space to schedule an appointment or consultation are great ways to keep your customers interested after their initial click.
+The following are great ways to keep your customers interested after their initial click:

 Your Keywords Are Betraying You

-All issues with your campaigns can be traced back to not understanding your buyer persona well.
+All issues with your PPC advertising campaigns can be traced back to not understanding your buyer persona well.
 Knowing the demographic you are appealing to can help you choose keywords that will trigger your ad to be shown.
-Showing your ads to specific groups is more likely to get you clicks and conversions than unspecific general terms.
+Showing your PPC ads to specific groups is more likely to get you clicks and conversions than unspecific general terms.

 Bouncing the Basics